Frequently Asked Questions

 5. If an employee is injured while temporarily working outside Arizona, how do they report an injury?

 The injured employee should seek medical care as appropriate.
-To report the claim, simply call 888.603.0144 and:
+Employees have two options for reporting claims:

 Employees with severe injuries should immediately seek medical treatment or call 9-1-1.